-This position is for an Exercise Planner to assist in the planning, execution, and evaluation of Department of Energy/National Nuclear Security Administration (DOE/NNSA)
+This position is for an Exercise Planner to assist in the planning, execution, and evaluation of the DOE National Nuclear Security Administration (NNSA)

 internal and interagency exercises.
-These actions primarily consist of supporting the lead exercise planner, exercise director, and the evaluation team;
+These actions primarily consist of working with a small team to plan the exercise while supporting the exercise director and the evaluation

-finalizing exercise evaluation guides; inputting controller observations into a database; and drafting/reviewing exercise after action reviews.
+team with finalizing exercise evaluation guides, inputting controller observations into a database, and drafting/reviewing exercise after action reviews.